ataustin/secretsanta/README.md

 run_secret_santa("path/to/config.json")
 ```

-This executes the entire process and writes a log file of assignments.
+This executes the randomization and e-mail process and writes a log file of assignments.
 Happy giving!